bg7/bg7.github.com/source/faq/index.markdown

 ## biology ##

+#### <a id="reference-genome"></a>do I need a reference genome? ####

+_Not at all!_ This system is not based on a ORF predicton step highly dependent on having a close reference genome.
+That being based on protein similarity, you'll need a set of reference proteins but these proteins don't need to be very close ones: Good results have been achieved in genomes with no close proteins available and the quality of annotations don't seem to depend on whether the reference proteins are close or not.

 #### <a id="what-is-bacterial"></a>what do you mean by bacterial? ####

+we mean prokaryotes: _bacteria_ and _archaea_

 #### <a id="annotating-fungal-genomes"></a>can I annotate say a fungal genome with bg7? ####

+bg7 is not initially designed to deal with eukaryote genomes: exons, introns and all that.

+However, you can get something useful by playing with the 4th argument in the _PredictGenes_ module.
+This argument sets up the maximum difference (400 by default) admitted between the distance of two adjacent Blast HSPs in the query and in the hit.
+Allowing larger differences could make the system tolerant to introns in the hit.

 #### <a id="annotating-human-genomes"></a>what about annotating a human genome? ####

+We haven't tried bg7 on a higher eukaryote genome yet; maybe it yields something useful.